 ‘A romantic little village’ is how Sir Stamford Raffles described Bogor when he made it his country home during the British interregnum.
-As an oasis of unpredictable European weather – it is credited with 322 thunderstorms a year – cool, quiet Bogor was long the chosen retreat of starch-collared colonials escaping the stifling and crowded capital.
+As an oasis of unpredictable weather – it is credited with 322 thunderstorms a year – cool, quiet Bogor was the chosen retreat of colonials escaping the stifling, crowded capital.

 But while Bogor’s transformation into a distant Jakartan suburb continues apace, the real oasis remains untouched.
 Planted in the very centre of the city, with the traffic passing idly by, Bogor’s botanical gardens are truly world class.